-The Stop button stops the video stream being played.
+The Stop button stops the video stream.

 The Snapshot button takes a snapshot of the current image.
-The location where the image is saved can be specified using the AXIS Media Control (AMC).
+You can specify the location where the image is saved by using the AXIS Media Control (AMC).

 Click the View Full Screen button and the video image will fill the entire screen.
 Press Esc (Escape) on the computer keyboard to cancel full screen view.